calimero-network/core/crates/node/README.md

 from the given hash to the latest transaction.
 The transactions are sent in batches to the `ClientPeer` which applies the transactions to the store.

+Following diagram depicts the catchup process.
+The `ClientPeer` in this scenario is regular peer (not coordinator).
+The `ServerPeer` can be either regular peer or coordinator.

 ```mermaid
 sequenceDiagram
     ClientPeer->>+ServerPeer: OpenStream